 It always cracks me up when people say things like “oh, that must be nice” or “you go on lots of trips, huh?”
 I will NEVER feel bad for valuing my marriage and making time for it.
 And neither should anyone else, no matter how screwed up other people’s priorities are [end rant].

 If the stresses of life are weighing down on you and your marriage, don’t wait too long to hit that pause button.
 Even a staycation can do wonders for your relationship and sanity.

 4. Getting “Away from it All”

-This is why I LOVE hiking.
-After a few hours in nature you seem to forget that another world even exists.
-And you can focus on what matters.
+We LOVE hiking for its ability to let us reset.
+After a few hours in nature, you seem to forget that another world even exists.
+And you can focus on what matters – each other.

 This is something available for free!
-With a little research you can find tons of nearby places to wander around.
-Just imagine what one hike a month could do for your marriage.
+With a little research, you can find tons of nearby places to wander around.
+Just imagine what one hike a month could do to promote a happy married life.
 The amazing chats you could have.
-All the hand holding you could do.
+All the hand-holding you could do.
 Give it a try!